+PolySculpt, Thomas Roussel's blog.
+Formations vidéos.
+Mysql_fetch_object.
+Programmation PHP/Exemples/Premier programme.
+How to Design Programs.
+50 Extremely Useful PHP Tools - Smashing Magazine.
 Advertisement By Jacob Gube PHP is one of the most widely used open-source server-side scripting languages that exist today.

 Today is the day I decide to freely distribute the first couple of pages of the PHPUnit workshop I have been giving for some time now.
-PHP remote debugging with Xdebug and Eclipse PDT Debugging is an invaluable part of software development.
+PHP remote debugging with Xdebug and Eclipse PDT.
+Debugging is an invaluable part of software development.

 I find it very useful in a variety of situations, for instance when I want to understand how a routine works or I need to get rid of a bug that is not exactly easy to fix just by reading the code.
 There are several ways to perform debugging in PHP: Going instant with PHP, XML, and jQuery.
 Getting started with Instant Google's Instant feature, a new search enhancement that shows results as you type, has been getting a lot of buzz, and it's easy to see why.

-PHP Creating HTML Widgets Even though at first glance it looks like an obscure and esoteric principle not worth analyzing in detail, the Value Object design pattern is a simple paradigm that permits you to generate, that is, objects whose equality is measured by the values assigned to their fields and not on a unique identity.
+The pattern’s implementation in this case will be a bit more interesting than usual — it will use the PHP built-in type hinting feature to define a method that returns a new div object to client code, while keeping the immutability of the originating object intact.
+Even though at first glance it looks like an obscure and esoteric principle not worth analyzing in detail, the Value Object design pattern is a simple paradigm that permits you to generate, that is, objects whose equality is measured by the values assigned to their fields and not on a unique identity.
 Unlike other programming languages, PHP doesn’t package by default a lot of native value objects, with the exception of the ones that can be spawned from its built-in ArrayObject and DateTime classes.
-Page 2 - PHP: Building A Simple Password Encrypter While in its current state the earlier “PasswordEncrypter” class admittedly does a good job of encrypting passwords, it still lacks more complex behavior.
+Page 2 - PHP: Building A Simple Password Encrypter.
+While in its current state the earlier “PasswordEncrypter” class admittedly does a good job of encrypting passwords, it still lacks more complex behavior.

 To address this issue and extend its actual functionality, I’m going to add to the class a brand new method.
 Called “regenerate(),” it will use composition to create new encrypting objects.
 The implementation of this method is shown below, so pay close attention to it:

 The problem taxonomy, implementations, and supporting material are all drawn from my book The Algorithm Design Manual.
 Since the practical person is more often looking for a program than an algorithm, we provide pointers to solid implementations of useful algorithms, when they are available.
 Because of the volatility of the WWW, we provide local copies for many of the implementations.
 We encourage you to get them from the original sites instead of Stony Brook, because the version on the original site is more likely to be maintained.
 Further, there are often supporting files and documentation which we did not copy, and which may be of interest to you.
+How to Design Programs.
+Welcome.
 Warning: LiteratePrograms is currently undergoing a license migration to Creative Commons CC0 1.0.

 All content will be erased unless its authors agree to release it under CC0.
 If you wish for your contributed content to be retained, please add a statement to your user page that you release all your contributions under CC0 1.0, and inform me via Special:Emailuser/Dcoetzee.
 You can also re-add content that you created after the migration, provided that you are the sole author.
 At this time all article namespace content is already migrated.